aleph2c/miros/doc/zero_to_one.rst

     In a nutshell, it received the "Off" event in the baking state, then it let **T** fall outward until it reached the door_closed state, which knew what to do with the event.
-The event processor moves **S** through the required exist conditions until it settles in the door_closed state.
+The event processor moves **S** through the required exit conditions until it settles in the door_closed state.
 Then it places **T** in the off state, and creates a plan for how **S** can be with **T** again.
 It acts on this plan by sending an ENTRY_SIGNAL to the off state.
 Both **S** and **T** are settled in the off state, so the event